 - Dryness: The skin on the scalp may feel dry and tight.

-Treatment of psoriasis on the scalp
+Treatment of scalp psoriasis

 Fortunately, there are several treatment options that can help relieve symptoms and manage scalp psoriasis.
 Here are some effective methods: